Why Choose ISC

 Key player in preparation of industry guidelines

 As an industry pioneer, ISC was instrumental in the adaptation of guidelines and regulations used by statutory bodies in the layup industry.
-Lloyd’s Register’s main layup guidelines were drawn up by ISC in 2008 and it recently incorporated our additional layup guidelines for cargo containment system for LNG vessels.
+Lloyd’s Register’s main layup guidelines were drawn up by ISC in 2008 and it recently incorporated in our additional layup guidelines for cargo containment system for LNG vessels.
 We continue to pave the way in the development and implementation of regulations and guidelines towards the continuous enhancement of the vessel layup industry.

 ISC has an impressive list of satisfied clients